devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 ## Add Kustomize and Git Push Tekton Task

-Let's add a new custom Tekton task that can update the Image `tag` via Kustomize after the build and then push the change to our git configuration repository.
+Let's add a new custom Tekton task to the `workshop-int` project that can update the Image `tag` via Kustomize after the build and then push the change to our git configuration repository.

 We could add this through the OpenShift Web Console as well but to save time we will apply the file directly via the `oc` command.